TraFost/TraFost/README.md

 **Stack:** React, TypeScript, Hono, AWS Lambda (SST), Amazon Bedrock (Nova), TanStack Query, Tailwind, ShadCN

 ### **Orchestor – Agentic Social Media Scheduler (IBM watsonx Orchestrate Hackathon 2025)**
-Built the full **backend and AI orchestration layer** for an agentic system that converts raw Asana social-media tasks into validated schedules and repost recommendations.
+Built the full **backend and AI orchestration layer** for an agentic system that converts raw Asana social-media tasks into validated schedules and repost recommendations. **Delivered the app in a 2-day sprint with 4-person team**
 - Designed the **end-to-end architecture**, mapping how CSV/XLSX data moves from frontend parsing into backend normalization and finally into the Orchestrate agent.
 - Implemented the **backend** with Hono.
 - Integrated **IBM watsonx Orchestrate** using a custom JSON contract that drives multi-step agent reasoning for captions, validation, post-type classification, and scheduling.